 , Answering FAQ'sTurboTax Employee

-Travel expenses can be deductible if they are incurred while conducting business.
+Travel expenses can be deductible if they are incurred while conducting business related work.
 Typical travel expenses include automobile, airfare, lodging, and meals and entertainment.
 For these expenses to be deductible, they must be ordinary and necessary.

-Auto expenses can either be calculated by tracking all of the costs of using the vehicle (gas, repairs, maintenance, depreciation, etc.) or by using the number of business miles (you must keep a log of business miles driven), and multiplying the miles times the mileage rate for the year:
+- The number of business miles (you must keep a log of business trips driven each day) and multiplying the miles times the IRS mileage rate for the year:

 Business meals are deductible but only at 50% of the actual cost.
 This applies whether you have a business meal while traveling away from home overnight or while in your tax home.

 The method used to deduct expenses depends on whether you are self employed or are employed by someone else.
-Self employed individuals generally take their travel expenses as a deduction against self employment income while those who are employed by others take their unreimbursed employee expenses as an itemized deduction on Schedule A, subject to 2% of Adjusted Gross Income (AGI).
+Self employed individuals generally take their travel expenses as a deduction against self employment income, while those who are employed by others take their unreimbursed employee expenses as an itemized deduction on Schedule A, limited to amounts above 2% of your Adjusted Gross Income (AGI).

-IRS Publication 463, Travel, Entertainment, Gift, and Car Expenses, provides all of the details of deducting your expenses.
-Whether you are self employed or work for someone else, TurboTax will guide you in deducting your travel expenses.
+IRS Publication 463, Travel, Entertainment, Gift, and Car Expenses, provides other details about deducting your expenses.